DasomKang/dasomkang.github.io/_posts/2018-09-07-rejection-sampling.md

 The main problem with rejection sampling is setting an appropriate $M$.
 It is not always possible to bound  $\frac{p(x)}{q(x)}$ with a reasonable constant $M$ over the whole domain $\mathcal{X}$.
 And besides, if an $M$ is too large, the acceptance probability[^1] will be too small and many samples will likely be rejected.
 $$ P(Acceptance) = p( u< \frac{p(x)}{Mq(x)} ) = \frac{1}{M}.$$
-It is especially impractical when $p(x)$ is a distribution over a high-dimensional set, something which generally requires a large $M​$.
+It is especially impractical when $p(x)$ is a distribution over a high-dimensional set, something which generally requires a large $M$.

 [^1]: proof  $$P(Acceptance) = p( u< \frac{p(x)}{Mq(x)} )$$  :